dmd-program/dmd-100/practice/daily_design_journal.md

 1. Submit scans or images in the course submission system.
 2. Submit the prompt responses to the course submission system.

+Journal changes

+1. Students are each assigned weeks to show their design journal entries
+2. Use a slack group for that
+3. Will facilitate a design discussion